Did you know? A tomb in the Montparnasse cemetery is covered with metro tickets.

 Père Lachaise is one of the world's most famous cemeteries.
 Its famous tombs, its mysteries and its fascinating history.
 But how much do you really know about it?
 We reveal 3 unusual anecdotes about the Père Lachaise cemetery.
 [Read more]

-Gainsbourg's metro tickets
+Gainsbourg's subway tickets

-Duras pens
+Duras' pens

-Desnos' buoy
+Desnos's buoy

-Please put a buoy on my grave.
+You will place a buoy on my grave.

 Because you never know.